 So let me offer a final thought.
 Osborne trumpeted the fact that at the end of this parliament the richest are paying a higher proportion of income tax than ever before and the poorest a lower proportion than before.
 Of course they are.
 That’s because of growing inequality in the UK.
 And what Osborne offered was a Budget for those with money left over at the end of the month and ignored all those who struggle to make ends meet.

 In that sense this was a deeply political Budget, and that is how it should be judged.
 And by that criterion it also failed.
 If by some remote chance Cameron is prime minister in mid May it won’t be due to Osborne’s efforts today.
-He’d be wise to note how Major rewarded Lamont and send Osborne the same way.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+He’d be wise to note how Major rewarded Lamont and send Osborne the same way.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.